mohit2152sharma/aj/observability/k8s/README.md

 ## Notes

 - The `PROJECT_ID` placeholder in `deployment.yaml` gets replaced during CI/CD
+- Images are pushed to the `dev-opentelemetry` registry in Artifact Registry
 - Modify `ingress.yaml` to use your actual domain name
 - Health endpoint added to `/greet/health` in the FastAPI app